Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 But oh, it has such history!
 The boudin noir is probably the oldest charcuterie, or delicatessen meat, in the world, and you'll find it mentioned in Homer's Odyssey.
 Hunting societies have always battled with the issue of blood and what to do with it.

-If you're British, this dish should seem perfectly normal to you, since it is a traditional British breakfast food, isn't it?
+If you're British, this dish should seem familiar to you, since it is a traditional British breakfast food for some, isn't it?
 Black pudding?

 In fact, there's hardly a country in Europe that doesn't have some sort of blood sausage among its specialties.
 Blutwurst in Germany, anyone?